 Dog agility is a zealous sport in which the training and handling of dogs is put to the test.

-If your dog comes from a working breed and has a medium build, his odds of winning are better than those of other dogs.
+We’ll get much more specific below (including a top 10 list of breeds), but in general, if your dog comes from a working breed and has a medium build, their odds of winning are better than those of other dogs.

 While certain breeds may seem more naturally suited to the sport, more than 150 breeds have shown their sometimes surprising ability to perform well.
-(Also, mixed breeds are accepted by all agility clubs, except for the AKC.)
+(Also, mixed breeds are accepted by all agility clubs, except for the American Kennel Club.)